 Be diligent with your children.
 Around the front of the rocks are very dangerous conditions – high winds and slippery surfaced into the depths of the pounding ocean below.

-Bring your coat for this visit to Admiral’s Arch.
+Bring your coat for this visit to Admiral’s Arch on your Kangaroo Island road trip.
 It was blowing an icy gale when we arrived.
 No wonder the sea lions love it.
 You’ll see many of them sleeping on the rocks especially in the sheltered part of the Arches.

 The Arches is a natural archway sculptured by wind and rain and is in one of the most photographed places on Kangaroo Island.